Nerd-Wired/Stock_Market_Analysis/README.md

-This repository contains code for predicting future stock market prices using various deep learning techniques, including Recurrent Neural Networks (RNN), Stacked LSTM, GRU, LSTM-GRU, and Generative Adversarial Networks (GAN).
-The goal of this project is to explore different deep learning models for predicting stock market prices.
-By leveraging the power of RNN-based architectures and GANs, we aim to improve the accuracy and robustness of stock price predictions.
+Performed stock market analysis using deep learning models to capture temporal dependencies in historical stock price data and predict future trends                                                      with improved accuracy.